akrodger/microde/README.md

 microde (Micro ODE) is an implementation of several Runge-Kutta solvers from order 1 to 5.
 Automatic time step selection is implemented for the schemes:

 - Euler-Heun, an embedded order (1,2) method.
-(Order 1 due to lienar interp.)
+(Order 1 due to linear interp.)
 - Bogacki-Shampine, an embedded (2,3) method.
 (Order 2 due to quad interp.)
 - Dormand-Prince, an embedded (5,4) method.
 (Order 4 due to quartic interp.)